Harvard Law School and Harvard University Graduate School of Design

-In addition, students admitted to both schools should email Jessica L. Soban, Assistant Dean and Chief Admissions Officer at HLS, and Sean Conlon, GSD Registrar, if they intend to enroll in the joint degree program
+In addition, students admitted to both schools should email Kristi Jobson, Assistant Dean for Admissions and Chief Admissions Officer at HLS, and Sean Conlon, GSD Registrar, if they intend to enroll in the joint degree program.

 The joint degree program is currently limited to six entering students each year.
 If more than six eligible students seek to start the program in any given year, then the Faculty Committee will rank order the list of students, permitting enrollment of the top six.

 Students in the joint degree program have four academic years to complete both degrees and are expected to spend five semesters and two winter terms in residence at HLS and three terms in residence at the GSD, for a total of eight fall or spring semesters/terms and two HLS winter terms.

 In the first two years of the joint degree program, students are required to enroll for one full year of study at HLS and for one full year of study at the GSD; either can come first.
 In the third and fourth years of the program, joint degree students will enroll in, and take courses at, both schools.
 Students must take the majority (at least 12 units of the required 40) of their coursework at the GSD during one of those terms.
 See below for more information about the coursework at each school.

 Students in the joint degree program will have a primary faculty advisor at both HLS and the GSD.
 Faculty advisors will supervise a student’s academic work and assist in determining the most appropriate sequencing for each student’s course of study, keeping in mind the requirements for both degrees.

 First Year Programs

 The first year at the Law School consists of the following coursework:

 - Civil Procedure, Contracts, Constitutional Law, Criminal Law, Legislation and Regulation, Property, Torts